On Time: First Time, Every Time

 Parents do not have any right or entitlement to take their child out of school for a term-time holiday.

-Any unauthorized leave of absence could result in a Penalty Notice fine being issued.
+Any unauthorised leave of absence could result in a Fixed Penalty Notice fine being issued.

-Any leave of absence will be considered by school in exceptional circumstances and will look at each request individually.
+Any leave of absence for exceptional circumstances will be considered and we will look at each request individually.

 It is extremely unlikely that leave will be authorised if:

-- It is near or during exam or test times,
+- It is near or during exam or test/assessment times

-- It coincides with the start of the school year
+- It coincides with the start of the school year/term

 - The school believes that it may have a harmful effect on the child’s education